Social Media Name Checker

 How accurate is the availability check?

 Results are based on HTTP status codes.
 Some platforms return 200 for all requests (including non-existent profiles), leading to "Unknown" results.
-Always verify directly on the platform.
+Always verify directly on the platform before relying on the result.

 Can I reclaim a squatted username?